docker-tws/docker-tws/README.md

 <td>Home directory that can be mapped to a shared volume such as a Kubernetes
     <code>emptyDir</code>.
 On initial startup, the directory is locked and a
     pristine TWS is copied into it, if it was previously empty.
-This permits a live TWS account and paper TWS account running as separate containers within the same Kubernetes pod to share their home directory, which is necessary for realtime market data licenses to be shared between both instances.
+This permits a live account and paper account running as separate containers within one Kubernetes pod to share data, which is necessary for realtime market data license sharing to work.
+    <p>&nbsp;
     <p>
-    It is recommended this volume is stored persistently, as the TWS program code is copied into it, significantly complicating the process of upgrading the running version of TWS.
+    Avoid storing this volume persistently, as the TWS program code is copied into it, complicating the task of upgrading TWS version in use.

 </table>